 Through the Gateway

 Most aspiring pupils coming straight from uni begin making pupillage applications during their final undergraduate year, although some of the top commercial sets encourage students to apply in their penultimate year in an attempt to snap up the best candidates early.
-In general, however, the majority of pupillage offers tend to be made to students following the completion of the Bar Professional Training Course (BPTC).
+In general, however, the majority of pupillage offers tend to be made to students following the completion of the Bar Practice Course (BPC).

 Participation in the Gateway is voluntary for chambers, though those that run their own separate application schemes still have to advertise vacancies on the Pupillage Gateway website.